CliffordIsaboke/yolo/explanation.md

     -Push the changes to the Git repository using git push command.

 # 6. Successful running of the applications and if not, debugging measures applied.
     I was not able to view the page of the application.
-We app was existion with error code 0.
+The app was exiting with error code 0.

 # 7. Good practices such as Docker image tag naming standards for ease of identification of images and containers.
      -Use descriptive names: Use names that are meaningful and descriptive to identify the image and its purpose.